-Biden sees path to 270; Trump attacks election integrity
+The count goes on — with Biden on the cusp of presidency

 “The Associated Press continues to watch and analyze vote count results from Arizona as they come in,” said Sally Buzbee, AP’s executive editor.
 “We will follow the facts in all cases.”

-Some of the Trump team’s lawsuits only demand better access for campaign observers to locations where ballots are being processed and counted.
-A judge in Georgia dismissed the campaign’s suit there less than 12 hours after it was filed.
-And a Michigan judge dismissed a Trump lawsuit over whether enough GOP challengers had access to handling of absentee ballots

-Biden attorney Bob Bauer said the suits were legally “meritless.”
-Their only purpose, he said “is to create an opportunity for them to message falsely about what’s taking place in the electoral process.”

 Weissert reported from Wilmington, Delaware.
-Associated Press writers Jill Colvin, Colleen Long and Alexandra Jaffe in Washington contributed to this report.
+Associated Press writers Colleen Long and Alexandra Jaffe in Washington contributed to this report.